 - Lentils (soaked/washed for 24 hours or pressure cooked)

-ME: My main source of carbs are from yams and white rice.
+ME: My main source of carbs is yams and white rice.
 I do have some lentils, but no matter how I cook them, I just don’t digest legumes very well and many people are the same.

 I know people scare you into NOT eating fruit because of the fructose, but that’s just silly.